National Cancer Institute

 In one of the first studies of depression in childhood cancer, 114 children and adolescents were studied, and 59% were found to have mild psychiatric problems.
 A study of 17 adolescent and 21 pediatric oncology patients, all of whom were administered a self-report psychosocial life events inventory, showed that the adolescent samples had a mean level of depressive symptoms similar to that of the general population.
 The pediatric oncology sample demonstrated significantly lower depressive symptoms than the general population.
 Forty-one adolescent survivors of childhood cancer were assessed using questionnaires and interviews to determine the psychosocial status of the survivors; most survivors were functioning well, and depression was rare.

 A study of long-term cancer survivors and their mothers, comparing the survivors with a group of 92 healthy children, showed that most former patients were functioning within normal limits.
 Not surprisingly, children with severe late effects had more depressive symptoms.
 One researcher looked at the characteristics of psychiatric consultations in a pediatric cancer center and found that adjustment disorder was the chief psychosocial diagnosis.
 This finding is similar to results obtained from studies of adult cancer patients.
 This study also found that anxiety reactions were more common in the younger pediatric patients, and depressive disorders were more common in older patients.
 In a study conducted in 1988 with a sample of 30 adolescent cancer patients, the rate of major depression was not higher than the rate for the population at large.
-One review reported a 17% incidence of depression using the Diagnostic and Statistical Manual of Mental Disorders, 3rd edition criteria.
+One review reported a 17% incidence of depression using the criteria of the 3rd edition.

 Most cancer survivors demonstrate general resiliency and successful psychological adjustment to the disease and its treatment.
 Despite evidence for successful adaptation, most studies document psychological difficulties in a significant subset of cancer survivors.